India Metal Fabrication Market Size and Share

 • Marine and Shipbuilding

-• Manufacturing (Heavy Machinery & Consumer Durables)
+• Manufacturing - Heavy Machinery & Consumer Durables

-• Others (Job shops, Agricultural Equipment, Electricals, Consumer Durables, etc.)
+• Others (Job shops, Agricultural Equipment, Electricals, Consumer Durables, etc)

 • By Region

-• Western India (Maharashtra, Gujarat, and Goa)
+• Western India (Maharashtra, Gujarat, Goa)

-• Central India (Madhya Pradesh and Chhattisgarh)
+• Central India (Madhya Pradesh, parts of Chhattisgarh)

 Detailed Research Methodology and Data Validation